Introduction

 dirty-equals can do so much more than that, for example:

-lets you compare partial lists and tuples, with or without order constraints- nesting any of these types inside any others
+IsPartialDictlets you compare a subset of a dictionaryIsStrictDictlets you confirm order in a dictionaryIsListandIsTuplelets you compare partial lists and tuples, with or without order constraints- nesting any of these types inside any others

-lets you simply confirm the type of an object- You can even use boolean operators
+IsInstancelets you simply confirm the type of an object- You can even use boolean operators

-to combine multiple conditions - and much more...
+|and&to combine multiple conditions - and much more...

 Installation¶